 where:

-– "Index" field specifies the index of the parent path to which this operation belongs.
+– The "Index" field specifies the index of the parent path to which this operation belongs.
 All the operation items in an operation support table are given the same index as the table index.

-– "SubIndex" field is the unique reference of the operation.
+– The "SubIndex" field is the unique reference of the operation.

-– "OperationID" field is to be filled in with the operation name.
+– The "OperationID" field indicates the operation name.

-– "HTTPMethod" field indicates the request method of the operation.
-Its value complies with the provisions of HTTP1.1 protocol.
+– The "HTTPMethod" field indicates the request method of the operation.
+Its value complies with the provisions of HTTP protocol.

 – The "AdditionalInfo" field is used to provide a space for the implementer to add more specific information about this operation.

 – For each operation, if it is mandatory, the "Status" field should be filled with "m"; if it is optional, the "Status" should be filled with "o".

+– The "Support" field is used for suppliers to claim whether an operation is supported or not.

 7.2.4 Parameter support proforma